Secure CheckoutPersonal information is secured with SSL technology.

 - eBook ISBN:

-Senior Professor of Civil Engineering & Former Dean of Faculty Affairs at the Thapar Institute of Engineering & Technology (Deemed University), Patiala, India.
+Senior Professor of Civil Engineering & Dean of Research and Sponsored Projects, Thapar Institute of Engineering & Technology

 Paulo Cachim is an Associate Professor with Habilitation at Civil Engineering Department of the University of Aveiro, Portugal.
 He received his doctorate in 2000 from the University of Porto, Portugal.
 He is the author of over 40 research articles in peer-reviewed journals and has published three books on timber and concrete.
 His research interests include, besides the use of recycled and waste materials in concrete, both as aggregate or supplementary cementitious materials, the development of multifunctional concrete with carbon for infrastructure monitoring and software development for structural analysis.
 He has also been a visiting/invited Professor to number of Universities in Brazil, Belgium, Lithuania, Montenegro, Romania, Slovakia, and Poland.